 - Not all the artisanal vessels involved in snapper and grouper fisheries have been registered.
 A great deal of snapper and grouper is purchased directly from small boats (< 10 GT).
 These boats need to be registered properly to enable the supply chain to get the “catch certificate” documents required for export to some markets, especially the European market.

 - Lack of catch data reporting from artisanal vessels.
-Most of snappers and groupers coming from the artisanal fishery are not landed in the Fish Auction Hall (TPI), therefore they are not recorded under the official data collection system.
+Most snappers and groupers coming from the artisanal fishery are not landed in the Fish Auction Hall (TPI), and therefore are not recorded under the official data collection system.

-- Data from logbook still cannot be used by the government to contribute to stock evaluations due to lack of compliance and accuracy in submission.
+- Logbook data still cannot be used by the government to contribute to stock evaluations, due to lack of compliance and accuracy in submission.
 Industrial snapper and grouper vessels are required by law to fill out logbooks documenting their catch data and submit these logbooks to the government.
-However, many vessels are not submitting logbooks, and the accuracy of data in some that are submitted is questionable.
+However, many vessels are not submitting logbooks, and the accuracy of data in some of those that are submitted is questionable.

 - Expand the scale/scope of existing FIPs and develop a National Indonesia Snapper and Grouper FIP.

-- Support the formation of an Indonesian producer and exporter association for snapper and grouper.
+- Support the formation of an Indonesian producer and exporter association for snapper and grouper (National Demersal Association).